-The idea of making a carpet of an old classic pattern was awakened when I really sat down and looked at old pictures from a trip to Italy.
+A new rug for Asplund.
+The idea of making a rug of an old classic pattern was awakened when I really sat down and looked at old pictures from a trip to Italy.
 I found a lot of pictures from the cathedral in Orvieto and the basis for this pattern was that paving on the floor there.

-For me, to work sustainably and holistically is important, that we try to make products that are as good as possible for the environment.
+A new lounge chair for Ire Mobel.
+To work sustainably and holistically is important for me, that we try to make products that are as good as possible for the environment.
 I have for a time wanted to design an armchair or a sofa with a visible structure.

-This is a product for the new brand Tre Sekel (Three Centuries) that I helped launch in May and where I have been the creative director.
-Dagny is a sequel to the sofa Greta and came much from a desire from the consumers on a regular bench.
-Greta will be casual.
+This is a product for the new brand Tre Sekel that I helped launch in May 2013 and where I have been the creative director.
+Dagny is a sequel to the sofa Greta and came much of a desire from the consumers on a regular bench.
+Dagny will be casual.
 A real every-day product.

 Stripes, rhythm, direction is an exhibition at Nordiska Museet, open until the end of August.